nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Adding recurring laboratory session events: `lab`

-When you have new recurring lecture events and want to add them to the calendar list, you can use `lab` command.
+When you have new recurring laboratory events and want to add them to the calendar list, you can use `lab` command.

 Format: `lab <module_name> @<venue> -r <recurring_number> / <date> <time>`